Warring States period: Increasing scale of warfare

-The chariot remained a major factor in Chinese warfare long after it went out of fashion in the Middle East.
-Near the beginning of the Warring States period there is a shift from chariots to massed infantry, possibly associated with the invention of the crossbow.
-This had two major effects.
-First it led the dukes to weaken their chariot-riding nobility so they could get direct access to the peasantry who could be drafted as infantry.
-This change was associated with the shift from aristocratic to bureaucratic government.
-Second, it led to a massive increase in the scale of warfare.
+The chariot was a major factor in Chinese warfare.
+Near the beginning of the Warring States period there is a shift from chariots to massed infantry, with new weapons such as swords and crossbows.
+This change was associated with the fall of chivalry.
+It would also lead to a massive increase in the scale of warfare.
+Battles would last months or even years.

 When the Zhou overthrew the Shang at the Battle of Muye they used 45,000 troops and 300 chariots.
 For the Warring States period the following figures for the military strengths of various states are reported: